wp-plugins/cosmic-history-quotes/readme.txt

 = Can I change the default language =

 YES!
-After installing, a new menu appears in your dashboard called "CHC Settings" allowing control of language, visibility, and style.
+After installing, a new menu appears in your dashboard called "CHC Settings" under "Settings" allowing control of language, visibility, and style.

 = Can I place this in any page or post? =